movie-travel-code/moses/README.md

 But so far, I just finished `1`, `2`, `3`, `5` in june 2016.
 Current buggy implementation is very simple and have many places borrowed from llvm2.6, like the IR design.

-Another rule of moses is to improve my English writing skills :).
+Another role of moses is to improve my English writing skills :).

 *Note: The reason why it was named [moses][1] is that I am learning religious history when I am implementing this.
 Yea, this name is farfetched.*